 McCormick, who is 65, has been married to Michael Cummings since 1985 and they have one child.

 5. Christopher Knight (Peter Brady)

 Peter is the middle Brady son who loves joking around but is especially protective of little Cindy.
 He also does a mean Humphrey Bogart impression.
-Christopher Knight’s Peter was certainly the biggest of his career, but he did have another series regular role in the short-lived sitcom, Joe’s World in 1979.
-He then left the acting world and joined Martec, Inc. as a salesman, landing the company’s first million-dollar sales deal within his first 18 months and earning Employee of the Year.
+Christopher Knight’s Peter was certainly the biggest role of his career, but he did have another series regular role in the short-lived sitcom Joe’s World in 1979.
+He then left the acting world and joined Martec, Inc. as a salesman, landing the company’s first million-dollar sales deal within his first 18 months and earning the title Employee of the Year.
 He’s started multiple companies like Visual Software, a pioneering 3D graphics company.

 6. Eve Plumb (Jan Brady)